-Dran’s sphere flickered then steadily started to glow.
+Dran’s sphere flickered then steadily glowed.
 Finally, the signal was strong enough for live-talk again.
-Frantic, he fumbled with it–fingers shaky.
+Frantic, he fumbled with it, fingers shaky.

 “Well, hello to you too, Dran.”
 Her voice was hoarse, irritated and it was obvious that talking took monumental effort but she was stubborn.
 He was banking on that because the thought of her going quiet on him again was maddening.

 “You have any idea how worried I’ve been?”
 There must have been something manic in his voice that gave him away.